With the exception of plenary sessions, all conference sessions will run in parallel.

 “Technology is an answer, but what was the question?”

 dr hab. inż.
-Joanna Jaworek-Korjakowska (Professor at AGH, Director of the Centre of Excellence in Artificial Intelligence and Deputy Head of the Department of Automation and Robotics at AGH University of Science and Technology in Krakow)
+Joanna Jaworek-Korjakowska (Professor at AGH, Director of the AGH Centre of Excellence in Artificial Intelligence)

 09.45 – 10.15